Miss Nicaragua: Contestants

 The runners-up and semi-finalists of the Miss Nicaragua pageant are sometimes sent to represent Nicaragua in other international beauty pageants.
 Winners include Sharon Amador, the first finalist in Miss Nicaragua 2006.
-Sharon won the Miss Ambar Mundial pageant in 2006.
+Amador won Miss Ambar Mundial in 2006.

 In 2010, the franchise for Miss Earth Nicaragua was awarded to Nuestra Belleza Nicaragua.
 In 2023, Katherine Burgos Reyes, the first runner-up of Miss Nicaragua 2022 was appointed to compete at Miss Supranational 2023.

-Dethroned
+Removed

-Miss Nicaragua 2013, Nastassja Bolívar was dethroned after competing at the Miss Universe 2013 in Moscow, Russia.
+Miss Nicaragua 2013, Nastassja Bolívar was removed after competing at the Miss Universe 2013 in Moscow, Russia.